elastic/integrations/packages/azure_billing/docs/README.md

 To change the scope, expand the data stream section named "Collect Azure Billing metrics" in the integration settings and set one of the two available options (if you set both, the billing account scope take precedence over the department):

-* `Billing Scope Department`
+* `Billing Scope Department ID` :: Collect user details and forecast data for the given deparment ID.
-* `Billing Scope Account ID`
+* `Billing Scope Account ID` :: Collect user details and forecast data for the given billing account ID.

-## Data Sources

-The integration retrieves two kinds of data:

-* [Usage details](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/consumption-api-overview#usage-details-api), from the Consumption API.
-* [Forecast](https://docs.microsoft.com/en-us/rest/api/cost-management/forecast) information from the Cost Management API.

-## Costs

-Metric queries are charged based on the number of standard API calls.

-## Reference
+## Metrics Reference

+### Azure Billing Metrics

+The Azure Billing Metrics data stream provides events from Consumption and Cost Management APIs of the following types: usage details and forecast.

+#### Example

 An example event for `billing` looks as following: